RyanScottLewis/cratrix/README.md

 rake install
 ```

-To just build to the `bin/` directory, just run:
+To only build, just run:

 ```sh
 rake build